Annual membership dues:

 • Cost-effective CLE programs on a wide variety of industry topics

-• Informal brown bag lunches and other events with government decision-makers
+• Informal lunch and learns and other events with government decision-makers

 • Co-sponsored events with the Practicing Law Institute and major trade associations